perkinssibyl076/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of coding, this quote emphasizes that writing clean, straightforward code is a hallmark of expertise.
 It suggests that programmers should strive to create solutions that are easy to understand, maintain, and scale, rather than over-engineering or complicating things unnecessarily.
 Always aim to reduce complexity by breaking down large problems into smaller, manageable parts and utilizing clear, concise syntax and design patterns.
 This approach not only leads to more efficient and bug-free programs but also facilitates collaboration and future development.

+# 2024-02-29
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive for clarity and readability in your code, as if it were a document to be understood by others, not just executed by machines.
+Invest time in meaningful variable names, concise comments, and consistent formatting.
+Remember that maintainability and scalability are key aspects of efficient software development."

+In essence, the true value of programming lies not just in making the machine work, but in creating code that can be easily understood and modified by humans—today, tomorrow, or years down the line.